anuraagnagar/flask-user-authentication/CONTRIBUTING.md

 ## Contributing to Flask User Authentication

-Thank you for considering contributing to the Flask User Authentication project!
+Thank you for considering contributing to the [Flask-Auth](https://github.com/anuraagnagar/flask-user-authentication) project!
 We're welcome your contributions to improve the project and make it better our project.
 This document outlines the guidelines for contributing to the project.
 Please read it carefully before making any contributions.

 ### Code of Conduct